-“We use the machine for two very specific uses, one of which we had an old machine for and another that we use to do by hand.
-The main use of our machine is flowdrilling and form-tapping multiple ½” to ¾” NPT holes in 2” schedule 40 304 stainless pipe.
+“We use the FlexCNC for two very specific uses, one of which we had an old machine for and another that we use to do by hand.
+The main use of our machine is flowdrilling (watch a flowdrilling demo here) and form-tapping multiple ½” to ¾” NPT holes in 2” schedule 40 304 stainless pipe.
 These pipes are anywhere from 6 to 20 feet long.
 The machine is absolutely perfect for this.
 We used to use a drill press, which required moving and refixturing the pipe for each hole.
 Not only did this introduce error, but the feeds on the machine were manually operated, so the holes did not all turn out the same.

 As for reliability and quality, we have had nearly zero issues.
 Any issue we have had has been fixed in a very timely manner.
 We did have one of the first machines in the USA, so that is saying something.
 Simply put, the machine paid for itself in the first two years of ownership by producing just one specific product.
 It has become an essential machine in our plant and continues to be utilized for more operations and products.”